awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/91-launch-from-warm-pool.md

 ### Measure the Launch Speed of Instances Launched From Warm Pool into an Auto Scaling group

-Now that we have pre-initialized instance in the Warm Pool, we can scale our Auto Scaling group and launch the pre-initialized instance rather than launching a new instance that has not been pre-initialized.
+Now that you have pre-initialized instance in the Warm Pool, you can scale your Auto Scaling group and launch the pre-initialized instance rather than launching a new instance that has not been pre-initialized.

 #### Increase Desired Capacity